hugoalh-studio/ghactions-toolkit-powershell/CONTRIBUTING.md

 ## Codes

-All of the codes in this project and repository are follow the "[hxhS (hugoalh & hugoalh Studio) Coding Guide](https://github.com/hugoalh/hugoalh/blob/main/coding-guide/main.md)".
+All of the codes in this project and repository are follow the [hxhS (hugoalh & hugoalh Studio) Coding Guide](https://github.com/hugoalh/hugoalh/blob/main/coding-guide/main.md).

 ## Deploys, Releases, Tags & Versions